Ordering-disordering dynamics of the $q$-voter model under random external bias: Disordering Time

-which marks a bottleneck in the dynamics—i.e., the slowest polarization occurs when the nonlinear strength $q$ is approximately 2–3.
+which marks a bottleneck in the dynamics, i.e., the slowest disordering occurs when the nonlinear strength $q$ is approximately 2–3.
 As $q$ increases toward $q^*$, local conformity becomes more dominant, delaying the formation of competing opinion clusters.
-For $q > q^*$, the influence of independence grows stronger, accelerating the polarization process.
-Eventually, as $q$ increases, the polarization time saturates and approaches an asymptotically minimal value, typically for $q \gtrsim 8$.
+For $q > q^*$, the influence of independence grows stronger, accelerating the disordering process.
+Eventually, as $q$ increases, the disordering time saturates and approaches an asymptotically minimal value, typically for $q \gtrsim 8$.

 In the second case, when $p$ is tuned proportionally to the critical threshold, $p = \alpha p_c(q)$, substituting the tuned parameter into Eq.~\eqref{eq:dis_voter} yields